 Health and Hygiene Consequences for Women Detainees

-The impact of denying menstrual products to women detainees at ICE facilities extends far beyond mere discomfort, posing significant health and hygiene risks that can have lasting consequences.
-Without access to proper menstrual supplies, detainees are often forced to resort to unsafe alternatives such as toilet paper, cloth scraps, or even plastic bags, which can lead to severe infections, including urinary tract infections (UTIs), bacterial vaginosis, and painful skin rashes.
-These conditions are exacerbated by the lack of adequate sanitation facilities and privacy, creating an environment where maintaining basic menstrual hygiene becomes nearly impossible.
+The impact of denying menstrual products to women detainees at ICE facilities extends far beyond mere discomfort, posing significant health and hygiene risks that can have lasting and sometimes severe consequences.
+Without access to proper menstrual supplies, detainees are frequently forced to resort to unsafe and unhygienic alternatives such as toilet paper, cloth scraps, or even plastic bags.
+These improvised solutions dramatically increase the risk of serious infections, including urinary tract infections (UTIs), bacterial vaginosis, yeast infections, and painful skin rashes.
+The problem is further compounded by inadequate sanitation facilities, limited access to clean water, and a lack of privacy, all of which make maintaining basic menstrual hygiene nearly impossible and exacerbate the risk of complications.
+Additionally, the absence of proper disposal options for menstrual waste contributes to unsanitary conditions that can affect the entire facility.

 Get free and fast advice via WhatsApp for any questions you have!